thomasthechen/thomasthechen.github.io/_posts/2021-06-19-Poker-theory--an-example.markdown

 1. Choose two bet sizes: one "small" bet size (e.g. 1/3 pot) and one "large" bet size (e.g. 2/3 pot).
 Your subsequent decisionmaking will just be to decide whether you should check, bet small, or bet large.

-2. Memorize some preflop charts for single raised pots and 3bet pots--it's like knowing your chess openings.
+2. Memorize some preflop charts for single raised pots and 3bet pots.
+This is like knowing your chess openings--you don't want to have to deduce these in real time.

 In the moment, ask yourself the following questions: